M9J/webpack-typescript-template/README.md

 ![Github Pages Configuration](docs/assets/pages-configuration.png)

-Click `Save`.
-Wait for the Pages Deployment Action to finish.
+Click `Save` and wait for the `Pages Build and Deployment Action` to finish.

 Once done, check your repository's Github Pages URL to see the deployed build.